inrista/loggliest/README.md

 1. The time since the last upload exceeds the `uploadIntervalSecs(int seconds)` setting
 2. The number of log messages since the last upload exceeds the `uploadIntervalLogCount(int count)` setting
-3. A new `Loggly` instance is created and there are (old) messages that have not previously been uploaded
+3. A new `Loggly` instance is created and there are (old) messages that have not previously been uploaded.
+This will happen for instance when the app is killed and the user restarts it some time later
 4. `forceUpload()` is called

 A typical configuration that sets upload intervals to 30mins, max number of messages between uploads to 1000 messages, limits the internal app storage log buffer to 500k and appends the default info fields along with a custom language field looks like this: